 On the other hand, if you win the case, you only repay the agreed amount on your contract with us, and that’s all — no hidden fees or markups.

-Contact us risk-free and low rates of workplace discrimination lawsuit funding.
+Apply for risk-free and low rates workplace discrimination lawsuit funding.

 Once your case checks all the boxes and you qualify for Baker Street Funding lawsuit loans, we will fund your case with the approved amount upon dual execution of the funding agreement.
 Getting approval takes between 24 hours, while the cash advance on your pending lawsuit settlement gets credited to your wallet within an hour or two from the time you sign the contract.